 From busy summer beaches where the beautiful people go with lively beach bars and restaurants to quiet and relatively undisturbed west coast (Costa Vicentina) beaches and the immense natural beauty of the Ria Formosa, there is a beach to suit everybody.
 Whether you're a sunbed or towel on the sand person, the fine sands and clean waters of Algarve beaches have made the region one of the best beach destinations in the world.
 You can hop on board a boat trip to discover some secluded beaches, even enjoying a BBQ ashore before continuing to sail along the coast.
 Check out these beautiful long beaches with miles of fine sand.

-Summer wouldn’t be summer without a whole load of festivals celebrating different aspects of Algarve life and making for a very busy calendar.
+Summer wouldn't be summer without a whole load of festivals celebrating different aspects of Algarve life and making for a very busy calendar.
 Many summer festivals in the Algarve revolve around food.
 You have the ever popular Sardine Festival in Portimão and Seafood Festival in Olhão and the lesser known Barnacle Festival in Vila do Bispo and festivals celebrating octopus, snails and even dried fruit.
 There are festivals celebrating a mix of local and religious traditions such as the Festival of Our Lady at Senhora da Rocha where local fishing boats are blessed.
 There are music festivals galore and the fabulous Medieval Festival at Silves.The warm summer nights are made for wandering at leisure among the stalls, sampling the wares and enjoying the atmosphere.
 Find out more about Festivals in the Algarve.
-Of course, Covid has imposed plenty of changes on the festival calendar around the world, but the Algarve still celebrates summer with open-air concerts and lots of tasty food, and 2022 has seen the return of many festivals.
+Of course, Covid imposed plenty of changes on the festival calendar around the world, but the Algarve still celebrated summer with open-air concerts and lots of tasty food, and 2022 has seen the return of many festivals.